Skip to Content

 Making Strawberry Cake Frosting

 The frosting will seem thin.
 Refrigerate the frosting for at least 30 minutes.
-Beat the frosting one more time until fluffy and spread over the cake.
+Beat the frosting one more time until fluffy and spread it over the cake.
 Garnish with fresh strawberries, if desired.

 Easy Strawberry Cake Baked In Skillet